musikata/musikata.path/README.md

-musikata.syllabus
+musikata.path
 =================

-Mini-App to Display a Course Syllabus
+Mini-App to Display a Course Path